Labour Congress: Jacinda Ardern outlines $162m plan for cleaner waterways, 2000 more jobs

 - Covid 19 coronavirus: Jacinda Ardern announces $85 million boost for Queenstown - NZ Herald

-Ardern took the stage at Te Papa today to the cheers of more than 500 local Labour Party members, and she mapped out Labour's term in Government so far and its economic recovery plan.
+Ardern took the stage at Te Papa today to the cheers of more than 500 Labour Party members, and mapped out Labour's term in Government so far and its economic recovery plan.

 "I can't think of a time in our recent history when we have been collectively challenged by such a cruel combination of events – a terrorist attack, a volcanic eruption, a global pandemic and now its ensuing financial crisis," she said.

-There were five principles underpinning the economic recovery: people, jobs, preparing for the future, supporting small businesses and job creators, and positioning New Zealand globally.
+Five principles underpinned the economic recovery: people, jobs, preparing for the future, supporting small businesses and job creators, and positioning New Zealand globally.

-The environment package is hoped to create 500 jobs in its first year, and includes 22 projects that were selected for, among other things, "immediate job creation".
+The environment package aims to create 500 jobs in its first year, and includes 22 projects that were selected for, among other things, "immediate job creation".

 They span the country and include land restoration, riparian fencing, pest control, flood protection and new plans for farms, as well as a conservation cadets programme in the Bay of Plenty to engage the unemployed or under-employed.